acrolinx/acrolinx-sidebar-demo-dotnet/README.md

 ## How to Use the Sidebar in Your Integration

-After the Acrolinx .NET Sidebar has been compiled, you can start using it in your project: In the Designer View of your form, reference the file `Acrolinx.Sidebar.dll` using the "Choose Items" function of the Toolbox:
+After the Acrolinx .NET Sidebar dependency has been resolved, you can start using it in your project: In the Designer View of your form, reference the file `Acrolinx.Sidebar.dll` using the "Choose Items" function of the Toolbox:

 ![Choose Items](/doc/chooseitems.png)